 It's never been this bad.

-I'm looking into this.
+I'm looking into this, as are other people.

-All right, we got the inspector general report.
+All right, we got the Inspector General report.

 Inspector General doesn't have the ability to convene a grand jury and push charges.

-Now he did make referrals, and that means criminal referrals for Comey and McCabe, lacking candor.
+Now, he did make referrals, and that means criminal referrals for Comey and McCabe, lacking candor.

 People like Michael Flynn, General Flynn, he ends up getting charged.